sonic-net/SONiC/doc/SONiC_YANG_Model_Guidelines.md

 ```

-### If a List object is needed in YANG model to bundle multiple entries from a Table in ABNF.json, but this LIST is not a valid entry in data config, then we must define such list as <TABLE_NAME>_LIST .
+### If a List object is needed in YANG model to bundle multiple entries from a Table in ABNF.json, but this LIST is not a valid entry in config data, then we must define such list as <TABLE_NAME>_LIST .

 For Example: Below entries in PORTCHANNEL_INTERFACE Table must be part of List Object in YANG model, because variable number of entries may be present in config data.
 But there is no explicit list in config data.
-To support this a list object with name PORTCHANNEL_INTERFACE_LIST will in added in YANG model.
+To support this, a list object with name PORTCHANNEL_INTERFACE_LIST should be added in YANG model.
 #### ABNF:
 ```
 PORTCHANNEL_INTERFACE": {